-Development sandboxes are created through the CLI, and once created are accessible within the HubSpot account.
+Development sandboxes are created through the CLI and can be accessed within the production HubSpot account.
 Development sandboxes sync some account assets on creation, but not all, and have additional limits compared to standard sandboxes.

 Learn more about setting up a development sandbox.